San Cristobal De Las Casas Tabasco And Chiapas, Mexico Travel Guide

 These locations provide memorable visual experiences.

-While San Cristobal is not a archaeological site, smaller sites like Moxviquil and Cerro Ecatepec are outside the city.
+While San Cristóbal is not an archaeological site, smaller sites like Moxviquil and Cerro Ecatepec are outside the city.

-These nearby locations offer a glimpse into historic settlements but are not as grand as major Mayan cities.
+These nearby locations offer a glimpse into ancient settlements but are not as grand as major Mayan cities.

-Major Mayan sites like Palenque and Yaxchilán/Bonampak are accessible via longer day trips or one-night stays.
+Major Mayan sites like Palenque and Yaxchilán/Bonampak are accessible via longer day trips or overnight stays.